wasabipesto/themis/README.md

 # import the questions and market links
 uv run scripts/migrate_mq.py --mode import

-# refresh views
-just db-refresh-quick

-# check everything is in place
-just db-curl "market_details?limit=10&question_slug=not.is.null"

 # calculate stats and refresh everything else
 just grade

 # check and build the site
 just site-dev
 just site-build

+# check everything is in place
+just db-curl "market_details?limit=10&question_slug=not.is.null"
 ```

 Note that this is not necessary if you want to edit table views.
 To reload the database view schema, just run: